The Ultimate Guide to Replacing & Repairing Your RV Windshield Glass

 If a professional determines that the damage does not compromise vision and safety, it is more affordable to repair the windshield.
 Otherwise, replacement is necessary for the safety of RV owners and others on the road.

 Most often, your insurance company will cover the bulk of the cost of a windshield replacement.
-The policy holder will be responsible for only for the deductible…and in some cases, certain states wave the deductible.
+The policy holder will be responsible for only for the deductible…and in some cases, certain states waive the deductible.

 Some insurance companies will cover windshield repairs and, in some cases, offer additional glass coverage in their policies.
 RVs are notorious for taking rocks to the windshield, so consider inquiring about additional glass coverage.

-Choosing a Glass Shop
+Finding & Choosing a Glass Shop

 Whether utilizing insurance or not, you will have to select a glass shop to perform your repair or replacement.